 Michael R. Ferrari Award for Distinguished University Service and Leadership

-The Ferrari Award was established by the TCU Board of Trustees to honor Dr. Michael R. Ferrari for his leadership as TCU’s ninth chancellor.
+The Michael R. Ferrari Award for Distinguished University Service and Leadership was established by the TCU Board of Trustees to honor Dr. Michael R. Ferrari for his leadership as TCU’s ninth chancellor.
 Chancellor Emeritus Ferrari led TCU from July 1998 through May 2003.
-He held the faculty rank as Professor of Management at TCU and was cited for his efforts to involve the Fort Worth community in the life of the University through the TCU Commission on the Future.
+He held the faculty rank as Professor of Management at TCU and was cited for his efforts to involve the Fort Worth community in the life of the University through The Commission on the Future of TCU.
 His academic research was focused on strategic planning in higher education, computing and information technology, institutional renewal and revitalization, and academic-industry economic development partnerships.

-The Ferrari Award carries with a prize of $5,000 which is awarded to the winner by the Chancellor at the University’s Opening Luncheon in August.
+The Ferrari Award has a prize of $5,000 which is awarded to the winner by the President in August.
 A photo gallery of recipients is on display on the second floor of the Mary Couts Burnett Library.

 The purpose of this award is to recognize exemplary service and leadership by a faculty or staff member at any level or in any administrative or academic unit of the University.
 The award is meant to call attention to extraordinary situational leadership accomplishments over and above job or position expectations such as an individual leading an effort to solve a difficult major problem, successfully managing an extremely important project, designing an imaginative and creative new initiative, reaching out to improve the TCU or Fort Worth community in some significant way, or transforming the quality and performance of an administrative unit or academic department.

 The nominee must demonstrate most of these qualities:

 - Be a three-quarters or full-time employee in good standing who has served as a member of the faculty or staff (exempt or non-exempt) for at least three years

 - Has made a definable important contribution to his or her professional field or area of special work expertise in the past year